 - Gold-copper mineralization associated with quartz-magnetite stockworks in diorite intrusive rocks similar to the nearby Lindero deposit.

 Within the upper oxidized and mixed ore zones, the main copper-gold mineralization at Rio Grande occurs as fracture-controlled copper oxides and sulphides, which form an annular ring around the main zone of alteration.
-Mineralization occurs as blue-green and black copper oxides in the near surface environment (i.e., upper ~100-150 metres) and mixed oxides and sulphides in the deeper environment (i.e., below ~150 metres); both with associated gold.
+Mineralization occurs as blue-green and black copper oxides in the near surface environment (i.e., upper ~100-150 m) and mixed oxides and sulphides in the deeper environment (i.e., below ~150 m); both with associated gold.

 The principal copper oxide minerals are chrysocolla, malachite, and traces of azurite.
 The principal sulphide minerals are chalcopyrite and pyrite, which are typically associated with magnetite.
 Chalcopyrite (with gold) occurs as coarse-grained clots, disseminations, stringers, and fracture-fillings.
 In the near surface environment the chalcopyrite is commonly oxidized to a dark brown coloured, translucent “copper limonite”, as well as chrysocolla and other blue-green and black oxides (i.e., Cu-bearing Mn-oxides and neoticite).
-Mineralization of minor quartz-magnetite sheeted veinlets which contain gold and little copper occurs in a satellite target named Cerro Cori, located approx. 2km NE from the main Rio Grande mineralized area.
-In addition to the mineralization described above, there are more classic, quartz-pyrite-magnetite veins and stockworks associated with K-feldspar alteration; which occur in the south-west area.
+Mineralization of minor quartz-magnetite sheeted veinlets which contain gold and little copper occurs in a satellite target named Cerro Cori, located approx. 2 km northeast from the main Rio Grande mineralized area.
+In addition to the mineralization described above, there are more classic, quartz-pyrite-magnetite veins and stockworks associated with K-feldspar alteration; which occur in the southwest area.